 The need for pure water usually goes without saying, even amongst the most novice adventurers.
 Keep your water clean through water purification tools and tablets, or through boiling the water before use to kill any lurking bacteria.

 Don’t forget your oral health when writing down the to-do check-list of personal hygiene items before you leave.
-Your dentist will be grateful to find clean, healthy teeth and gums when you return from a stint in the wilderness.
+Your dentist will be grateful to find clean, healthy teeth and gums when you return from a stint traveling.

 But a toothbrush alone will not accomplish the complete dental hygiene regimen that most backpackers are looking for.
 To accomplish this, consider bringing a small bottle of mouth wash and dental floss along with you on your trip, to clear bacteria forming on and around the gum line & between teeth.

-Don’t Let a Dental Problem Spoil Your Trip
+Don’t Let a Preventable Dental Problem Spoil Your Trip

 By following these few tips and suggestions, people venturing into remote areas around the world will be able to better enjoy their experience in nature and come home with their dental hygiene in check.